 Today you head inland past the ‘Chiesa dei Cappucini’ to the Colla di Gritta.
 Continue over the graceful mountain ridge through stretches of lush forests, passing over Monte Molinelli, Monte Rossini, Montenegro and Colla dei Bagari until you reach Punta Mesco.
 Return to Monterosso by descending a series of captivating old stone footpaths.
 Overnight in Monterosso

 Today you can select from a choice of 3 walks depending on your interests.
 Each departs from the tourist information centre in Monterosso.

-–Transfer to Soviore and walk back to Monterosso via Vernazza
+–Bus to Soviore and walk back to Monterosso via Vernazza

-To avoid a very steep section at the beginning of the day, you can take a taxi from Monterosso to Soviore Monastery.
+To avoid a very steep section at the beginning of the day, you can take a bus from Monterosso to Soviore Monastery.
 Otherwise, you can walk up on an ancient cobbled path to Soviore.
 Stop for a visit and then, from the Sanctuary you walk on asphalt road or 1.5km, then take a nice panoramic path that slightly descends to the Madonna di Reggio.
 Continue walking on a stone path down to Vernazza and here you take the coastal path to Monterosso.